realpython/aws-lambda-code-execute/blog/blog.md

     return False
 ```

 Here, we parse the JSON request body, passing the supplied code along with some test code - `sum(1,1)` - to the [exec](https://docs.python.org/3/library/functions.html#exec) function - which simply executes the string as Python code.
-Then, we simply ensure the actual results are the same as the expected and return the appropriate response.
+Then, we simply ensure the actual results are the same as what's expected - e.g., 2 - and return the appropriate response.

+ADD IMAGE

-Under "Lambda function handler and role", leave the default handler and then set the select "Create a new Role from template(s)" from the drop-down.
-Enter a "Role name", like `api_gateway_access`, and select " Simple Microservice permissions" for the "Policy templates", which provides access to [API Gateway](https://aws.amazon.com/api-gateway/).
+Under "Lambda function handler and role", leave the default handler and then select "Create a new Role from template(s)" from the drop-down.
+Enter a "Role name", like `api_gateway_access`, and select " Simple Microservice permissions" for the "Policy templates", which provides access to API Gateway.

+ADD IMAGE

 Click "Next".
 And then create the function after a quick review.